Cher Lloyd: 2013–2015: Sorry I'm Late and hiatus

-She also revealed that her I Wish Tour would take place in the fall of 2013 and that girl group Fifth Harmony would serve as the opening act.
-In May 2014, Lloyd was featured on "Really Don't Care", the fourth single off Demi Lovato's fourth album Demi, which peaked at number one on the US Dance chart and debuted on the Billboard Hot 100 at number 98 before rising to peak position number 26.
+Months after the release of Sticks + Stones, Lloyd confirmed that recording had begun for her second studio album, with new songwriters and producers such as Beth Ditto and Tove Lo.
+In January 2013, she announced that she would guest-star on American musical sitcom Big Time Rush.
+In April, she announced that she would collaborate with American singer Ne-Yo on "It's All Good", premiered in June of that year.
+In November, during an interview with American radio host Larry King, Lloyd confirmed that she had left Syco Music after she and Cowell disagreed about her career path in music.
+She also revealed that the album, originally due for release in November, was pushed back until early 2014, despite the record being done.

-Lloyd's second studio album, Sorry I'm Late, was released on 23 May 2014, and peaked on the US Billboard 200 chart at number 12.
-The album peaked at number 58 on the Irish Albums Chart, while it debuted at number 21 on the UK Albums Chart.
-The lead single, "I Wish", featuring American rapper T.I., debuted within the US on the Billboard Bubbling Under Hot 100 Singles chart at number 17.
+Lloyd announced that her tour I Wish Tour would take place in the fall of 2013 and that girl group Fifth Harmony would serve as the opening act.
+In May 2014, Lloyd was featured on "Really Don't Care", the fourth single off American singer Demi Lovato's fourth album Demi.
+It peaked at numbers 1 and 98 on the US Dance and Billboard Hot 100 charts, respectively.
+Lloyd's second studio album, Sorry I'm Late, was released on 24 May 2014.
+It peaked on the US Billboard 200 chart at number 12, with 17,000 copies sold in its first week.
+In Europe, the album peaked at number 58 on the Irish Albums Chart, while it debuted at number 21 on the UK Albums Chart.
+Its lead single, "I Wish", featuring American rapper T.I., debuted within the US on the US Bubbling Under Hot 100 Singles chart at number 16.
 It also charted on the ARIA Singles Chart at number 40 and on New Zealand at number 16.
-The second single, "Sirens", peaked on the US Billboard Pop Digital Songs chart at number 48.
-Also the song charted on the UK Singles Chart at number 41.
-The album sold 41,000 copies in the US despite the little chart success.
+The second single, "Sirens", peaked on the US Pop Digital Songs chart at number 48.
+The song also charted on the UK Singles Chart at number 41.
+The album sold 41,000 copies in the US as of December 2014.

 Following the release of Sorry I'm Late, Lloyd was removed from Epic's website, leading to the suspicion that she had been dropped by the label.
-In November 2014, it was revealed that Lloyd had signed a new deal with Universal Music Group and was working on her third studio album.
+In November 2014, it was revealed that she had signed a new record deal with Universal Music Group in September and was working on her third studio album.